binary-riviera/tiny_backtester/README.md

-tiny backtester in 200 loc
+tiny backtesting framework in 200 loc